Firanel/lua-ber/readme.md

 ```

 Automatic encoding is DER compliant.
 Strings are encoded as octet strings.
-If you wish to save a readable string a more specialized
-type, like UTF8String, should be used.

 Use tables with numbered indices to automatically encode sequences:
 ```lua